Dope (band): Group Therapy and American Apathy (2003–2007)

-Disappointed with the label's perceived lack of promotion for the album, the band left Epic and joined Artemis Records, a New York independent record label.
+Disappointed with the label's perceived lack of promotion for the album, the band left Epic Records.
+The band signed with Recon Records, which was later bought out by Artemis Records, a New York independent record label.
 Dope's third studio album was titled Group Therapy.
 A song from that album, Today is the Day served as the official theme song for WWE's pay-per-view event No Mercy 2003 in October.

 By 2005, Dope had regrouped once more, the band had a new bassist, Brian "Brix" Milner (former guitarist and keyboardist for Orlando's Skrape).
 For their new album entitled American Apathy, the band returned to a harder sound similar in some respects to their debut, in an industrial metal style.
 Although released eight years after the band formed, four albums in and on an independent label, American Apathy performed well in the charts.
 It was a No. 1 hit on the Top Heatseekers chart, for the first time in the band's history and it also saw the band's highest charting on the Billboard chart to date.

 Ben Graves of the Murderdolls joined Dope as the live drummer on a tour of Japan.
 In 2006 Dope bassist Brix Milner played in Murderdolls front man Wednesday 13's solo band, replacing the injured Kid Kid.
 Edsel Dope and Virus became involved in an alternative pop/rock side-project called Makeshift Romeo.

+In April 2006, Dope signed with V2 Records.
+However, all of V2's acts, including Dope, were dropped in January 2007.

 No Regrets (2008–2012)

 No Regrets is the band's fifth studio album.
 The album was released on March 10, 2009.
 The album debuted at No. 88 with 6,200 copies sold in its first week, making it the highest-charted album in the band's history.
 This CD is different from past releases in that the name of the CD is repeated in many of the songs, including "Dirty World", "My Funeral", "We Are", and the CD's title track.
 "Addiction" is the third single from the album.
 The song features a guitar solo by the guest musician Zakk Wylde.

 Dope has finished their spring tour of the United States, the tour, which took place over two months, included 22 dates.
 Tripp Lee played live on bass with the band (although Brix is still listed, and seems doubtful that he will return) and a new drummer named Angel Bartolotta, formerly of Pig and The Genitorturers has joined.

 It was announced on October 15, 2008, that the first single from No Regrets is called "Violence".
 The song is currently available to listen on the band's MySpace.
-There will be a music video, for "Violence", according to the image the band set for album art.
 One of the tracks for the album was released in late 2007 in the game, Guitar Hero III: Legends of Rock.
 Guitar Hero III includes a song by Dope called "Nothing for Me Here" on the bonus list and mentions that it will be on the band's upcoming album.